jimhall/TestBlog4/_posts/2020-05-09-github-pages-part-three.md

 to the action script.
 If I were to start again, I would just parse the Front Matter of the blog posts and compare that set of tags to the current directory strucuture and then proceed with next steps.

+And that is how I created the blog by using GitHub Pages.
+A lot of these ideas can be leveraged regardless of the Theme you choose.